-Aim: Children learn about other children and young people who are using their voices to advocate for change in the UK and around the world.
-Children explore some key skills for being a changemaker and recognise that it's their right to share their opinion on any issue they care about - without discrimination.
+Aim: Young people learn about other children and young people who are using their voices to advocate for change in the UK and around the world.
+Young people learn some key skills for being a changemaker and recognise that it's their right to share their opinion or any issue they care about - without discrimination.
 (Articles 3, 12, 13, 29)